What to Do When Neighbors Complain About Native Plants

 Photo: Barbara Smits/Shutterstock

 If the haters do show up, don’t freak out and mow everything down.
 Are they giving you a citation or just a warning?
 Is there a law, or do you have a negative neighbor complaining to officials instead of talking with you?
 Politely ask to see what law you are supposed to have broken.
 Does that ordinance actually define what a weed is?
-This is a teachable moment for you to educate them and the complainers about your native plants.
+This is a teachable moment for you to educate officials and complainers about your native plants.

 They are not weeds!
 Like most perennials, native plants have periods of time during the season when they are not in blossom and may look shabby to an outsider.
 This also may be the time in their life cycle when they are most attractive to the wildlife you are trying to support, like in the fall when flowers have gone to seed, offering food for migrating birds.
 Learn about some of our favorite native plants and flowers.